zwave-js/node-zwave-js/docs/config-files/style-guide.md

 ### Read/Write Only

 While somewhat rare, sometimes parameters can only be read or written.
 Typically, the description or manual would say so.
-If applicable, change the appropriate definition to true.
+If applicable, add the appropriate field `readOnly` or `writeOnly`.

 ```diff
 	"1": {